Antonio7898/Sharkonomics-Predicting-Investment-Decisions/README.md

 # Sharkonomics : Predicting Investment Decisions
-The project is a simulation of shark tank, where the input features are company valuation, gross margin, revenue, and current funding.

-The output is a classification model for each shark, which predicts whether they will invest or not, and how much they will invest
+This project aims to develop a model that predicts the likelihood of each Shark Tank investor making a deal, along with the potential investment range.

+By analyzing features such as company valuation, gross margin, revenue, current funding, product category, and pitch quality, the model aims to uncover valuable insights into successful pitches and investor preferences.

+This information can be valuable for entrepreneurs seeking investment, as well as investors looking for promising opportunities.